anaconda/pyscript-tutorial/mod1_getting_started_with_pyscript.md

 You are totally free to choose the pace you navigate through content, depending on your background, your coding skills, or any particular interest in the covered topics.

-There will be five sections, each sharing the same content organization:
+There will be five sections, each sharing the same organization:
 - ⏳ Get Ready
 - 🧑‍💻 Hands on
 - ⚙️ How it works
 - 🎁 Wrap up
 - 🥡 Take away lessons

-> 💡 Block-quote paragraph will also be included to highlight specific concepts, or for general remarks.
+> Block-quote paragraphs will also be included to highlight specific concepts,
+> or for general remarks.

-We will be using different emojis to mark block-quote paragraphs of different nature.
+We will use different emojis to mark block-quote paragraphs of different nature.

 The most common one will be: